Staying safe at night as a solo traveler in an unfamiliar place requires a bit of thought and planning.

 - Check with someone reliable first.
 Before going out, make sure that where you’re going is safe.
 While everyone has a different sense of what safe is, it’s helpful to have an opinion or two before you go.

 - Plan for getting there and getting home.
 Depending on where I am and what time I’m going out, I may take public transit there but I almost always take a taxi back.
 Make sure that the taxi is licensed.
 Don’t take pirate cabs.
 If you take public transit sit near the bus driver or choose a subway car that has many people in it.

 - Leave a note and take a card.
-Leave a note in your room saying where you're going to in the evening and take a card from your hotel or hostel and keep it in a pocket.
-If you don't know the language you can simply show the card to your taxi driver.
+Leave a note in your room saying where you’re going in the evening and take a card from your hotel or hostel and keep it in a pocket.
+If you don’t know the language, you can simply show the card to your taxi driver to get home.

 - Have fun, make friends, but… When you go out and meet people remember that they are strangers.
-You don't really know them so stay in a public place with them at all times.
+You don’t really know them.
+Also, on vacation you may be more relaxed, less careful, and, in another culture, interpret comments incorrectly.
+Stay in a public place with them at all times.